cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

   <div> <div style="width: 350px; margin-top: 50px; margin-bottom: 70px; margin-left: 600px" class="sticky" id="stickyElement"> <img src="/images/tp-4/plots_figures_ps_paper.png" alt="paper"> </div> </div>

   - *Plots:* Figure 2 is the only plot we have in this paper.
 It shows the trade-off between speed (x-axis) and accuracy (y-axis) that each models they tested takes.
-Their model makes no compromise it seems since it is much faster and has higher accuracy than the rest!
+Their model makes the least compromise it seems since it is much faster and has higher accuracy than the rest!
 Also, the plot is in logarithmic scale making it even more impressive!

   <div> <div style="width: 350px; margin-bottom: 130px;" class="sticky" id="stickyElement"> <img src="/images/tp-4/all_figures_ps_paper.png" alt="paper"> </div> </div>